Root Canal Treatments – What to Expect

 The dentist will first evaluate whether root canal therapy is your best choice for keeping it.
 If there is tooth pain, there most likely is a cavity.

 For some cavities, fillings are a solution.
-Usually shallow to moderately deep, these cavities.
+These cavities are usually shallow to moderately deep.

 However, they are typically minor enough that the tooth can be cleaned and saved by simply filling the space with metal or composite.

-Your dentist will suggest a root canal as the best option if they determine that the cavity is too advanced for this treatment.
-They will arrange for you to have another appointment, so you have time to prepare.
+Your dentist will suggest a root canal as the best option if they determine the cavity is too advanced for this treatment.
+They will arrange for another appointment so you have time to prepare.

 Some dentists suggest nitrous oxide or local anaesthetics, whereas others might consent to complete sedation.